mathjoss/VisualFieldsAnalysis/README.txt

 *------------------*

 REQUIREMENTS
-Python (only >3 tested)  with pandas, matplotlib, cv2, numpy, xlrd
+Python (only >3 tested)  with pandas, matplotlib, opencv, numpy, xlrd To help you with these packages, a yaml file is available.
+See part "Installation" for more information.

 *------------------*

 INSTALLATION

+For the skilled computer scientist:
 1. Download all functions and files available on github from https://github.com/mathjoss/VisualFieldsAnalysis.git
+2. Download the packages mentionned in the Requirements above

-2. Run main_coordinator.py
+3. Run main_coordinator.py

+For someone not familiar with programming but WITH ANACONDA INSTALLED, follow these steps:
+1. Download all functions and files available on github from https://github.com/mathjoss/VisualFieldsAnalysis.git
+2. Copy paste the file "VisualFieldAnalysis.yaml" inside your "home" folder.
+This folder is usually the one when you go one step backward in the tree structure from your Documents.
+In other terms, go in your disk "C:/", select your user name if there are several user, and then paste the file near the folders "Documents", "Downloads",...
+3. Open the terminal (command prompt).
+How to open it depends on your operating system.
+You will easily find it on Google.
+4. write "conda env create -f VFA.yaml" and press enter.
+It will take several minutes.
+5. When it is done, write "conda activate VisualFieldAnalysis" and press enter.
+6. Then write "spyder".
+It will open a new console.
+7. Open the file "main_coordinator" in spyder, and then press the button "Run" which look like a green "play" arrow.
+8. Normally, a new window opens!
+VisualFieldAnalysis is installed.
+Then, refer to the protocol for how to use it.

+For someone not familiar with programming but without anaconda:
+1- Download Anaconda.
+It is really cool and free, and easy to use.
+To download it go to: https://www.anaconda.com/products/individual and download it according to your operating system.
+2- Then, follow the previous steps :)

 *-------------------*